-Post-Truth and Beauty aims to create a sensory experience analogous to the ungraspable nature of ‘truth’ by presenting partial glimpses into an abstract world of light and sound.
-Visitors are invited to interact with the work one at a time by entering into the speaker ring.
-Light and sound both change in response to where the viewer’s head is positioned.
-Different parts of this world are revealed as the viewer moves their head and changes their perspective.
+Post Truth and Beauty aims to create a sensory experience analogous to the ungraspable nature of ‘truth’ by presenting partial glimpses into an abstract world of light and sound.

 - 4 May – 1 Jun 2017, Morley Gallery, London

-Post-Truth and Beauty was created by Tim Murray-Browne in collaboration with Aphra Shemza.
+Post Truth and Beauty was created by Tim Murray-Browne and Aphra Shemza.

 Documentation film by Antonino Manola.

 Producer – Terry Tyldesley